bhamrick/precision_system/README.md

 outside of the preempt range, either to pass in hopes of a better constructive auction or to a one level opening.

-* New suits natural and forcing
+* New suits natural and nonforcing.
+All strong hands (with interest in game) start with 2NT.
 * 2NT!
 Artificial inquiry, invitational or better.
 Note that because of the light preempting style, an invitational hand needs to be quite strong.
 This can also be used for investigating slam and is often better suited for that purpose as